 Yep, you guessed it: I’m in Spain for the time being, at the core of it all, living the situation firsthand as an expat and as a professional.
 I’m a novelist, a blogger, a YouTuber and a digital marketing specialist.
 A millennial with multiple streams of income, making my family proud from the distance.
 Until last week, that is, when the shit hit the fan and no industry was left unmoved or unaffected.

 For the ones of you who are new to my blog, I’m Esther Rabbit, writer, content creator for authors and massive nerd.
 If you’re interested to know all the tips & tricks surrounding the process From Writing To Publishing Your Novel, you’re only a click away.

 Whilst still partially blinded by the shock of it all, I’d like everyone to know THIS is only the beginning of a crisis that, health implications aside, will impact every professional in every sector.
 No exceptions.
 For the time being and after speaking to fellow writers, all of our book sales have dropped dramatically.
 Because in order to pick up that book people need to be in the right mindset.
 Now they’re in alert mode, figuring what to make of all the red flags coming at them from literally everywhere.

 Working From Home During The Pandemic

 Even Netflix is under lockdown and a great number of its employees are working from home.

 That’s right.
 You thought Netflix hit the Jackpot?
 It didn’t.
 Nobody did and nobody’s life is better in this equation.
-Because all big companies are made up of small people like you and I whose lives took a different turn when they had to deal with their kids’ schools closing in the midst of chasing that last roll of toilet paper, stocking up on supplies, trying to suppress the ‘joy’ of having your offspring running naked in the background at your latest staff meeting.
+Because all big companies are made up of small people like you and I, whose lives took a different turn when they had to deal with their kids’ schools closing in the midst of chasing that last roll of toilet paper, stocking up on supplies, trying to suppress the ‘joy’ of having their offspring running naked in the background at the latest staff meeting.
 Is there any wonder that productivity is decreasing?